Purdue University Fort Wayne

 Purdue University Fort Wayne (PFW) is a public university in Fort Wayne, Indiana, United States.
 A campus of Purdue University, Purdue Fort Wayne was founded on July 1, 2018, when its predecessor university, Indiana University–Purdue University Fort Wayne formally split into two separate institutions: Purdue University Fort Wayne and Indiana University Fort Wayne.

-About two weeks before the split took effect, the athletic program, inherited solely by Purdue Fort Wayne, changed its branding from Fort Wayne Mastodons to Purdue Fort Wayne Mastodons.
-Most of the university's 14 men's and women's athletic teams compete in Division I of the NCAA Horizon League.
+Its athletic teams are the Purdue Fort Wayne Mastodons.
+Most of the university's 14 men's and women's athletic teams compete in Division I of the NCAA Horizon League; the men's volleyball team competes in the Midwestern Intercollegiate Volleyball Association.

 History

 In 1941, Purdue University permanently established the Purdue University Center in downtown Fort Wayne to provide a site for students to begin their undergraduate studies prior to transferring to the West Lafayette main campus to complete their degree.
 Twenty-four years earlier, Indiana University also began offering courses in Fort Wayne.
-From 1958–1964, both universities began the process of combining the two extension centers into one joint university, known as Indiana University – Purdue University Fort Wayne (IPFW).
+From 1958 to 1964, both universities began the process of combining the two extension centers into one joint university, known as Indiana University – Purdue University Fort Wayne (IPFW).

 IPFW opened on September 17, 1964, following nearly two years of construction on a 114 acre site northeast of downtown Fort Wayne.
 It awarded its first four-year degree in 1968.
 Eight years later, in 1976, IPFW absorbed the Fort Wayne Art Institute, an art school that had served the Fort Wayne community since 1897.
 In 1998, this academic unit was renamed the School of Fine and Performing Arts, later becoming the College of Visual and Performing Arts.

 After several years of talks between IPFW, Purdue, and IU, IPFW was divided into two universities on July 1, 2018: Purdue University Fort Wayne, and Indiana University Fort Wayne.
 The division moved all departments involved in health care to Indiana University Fort Wayne, and all others into Purdue University Fort Wayne.
 The Philosophy and Geosciences departments, along with academic programs in French and German, were closed on January 1, 2017.